It turns out that Macbeth bloke was real, doing in a Duncan but that was back in battle in 1040 and a bit before any Thane of Cawdor came along.

 More like the unmistakable song thrush doing some fine work in that department and although it's said unmistakable, it might be a mistle, maybe?

-[1] No, it hasn't been watched so please stop asking if it has, thanks.
+As for Game of Thrones, no, it hasn't been watched so please stop asking if it has, thanks.

-The wild garden sits behind the castle, above the burn, and needs not nearly as much tending as the floral or walled efforts.
+The wild garden sits behind the castle, above the burn and needs not nearly as much tending as the floral or walled efforts.

 It looks not unlike the one an old next door neighbour used to have only without the bikes and sofas in it.
 They say it's rich in biodiversity, though, even if you don't think that lichen really counts.